LiYingWang/Korea-workshop-202102-LW/README.md

 devtools::install_github('3wen/legendMap')
 ```

-Those packages have detailed and great documentations that you can further search it if you want to know more about their fuctions.
+Those packages have detailed and great documentations that you can further search it if you want to know more about their functions.

 ### Contributing